• Skip to main content

 The presence of transitional vertebra could confuse the numbering of the vertebral levels.
 Therefore, it is important to ascertain the correct levels by using more than one method to count the vertebrae.

-In some case, the whole spine may be needed to be imaged to ascertain the correct level.
+In some cases, the whole spine may need to be imaged to ascertain the correct level.

 About Dr Arun Pal Singh